yankeexe/cookiecutter-python-cli/README.md

-# Cookiecutter for Python Click CLI
+# Cookiecutter for Python Click CLI :cookie:

 ## Comes with: